-The results reported in Table 3 show that selecting few predictors ad-hoc, as in the popular 3-factor and 5-factor models, lead to minimum-variance parametric portfolios with poor performance relative to those obtained with ML variable selection methods.
-To avoid selecting predictors ad-hoc, we implement the marginal screening (MS) method of ? which employs a data-driven approach to screen a vast pool of predictors based on their individual correlations with the target variable.
+The results reported in Table 3 show that selecting a few predictors ad hoc, as in the popular 3-factor and 5-factor models, leads to minimum-variance parametric portfolios with poor performance relative to those obtained with ML variable selection methods.
+To avoid selecting predictors ad hoc, we implement the marginal screening (MS) method of Fan and Lv (2008) which employs a data-driven approach to screen a vast pool of predictors based on their individual correlations with the target variable.
 MS is computationally efficient, making it well-suited for ultrahigh dimensions.
-Moreover, MS ensures exact recovery of true non-zero coefficients under specific sparsity and signal strength conditions (see ?).
-Algorithm 2 describes the procedure to implement the MS method.
+Moreover, MS ensures the exact recovery of true non-zero coefficients under specific sparsity and signal strength conditions (see Genovese, Jin, Wasserman, and Yao, 2012).
+Algorithm 2 describes the procedure for implementing the

+MS method.

 We implement the MS method to screen the augmented set of 4,610 features to select the best 3, 5, 10, and 50 predictors.
 We then use the selected predictors to construct minimum-variance portfolios.
-The results reported in Table 7 reveal that selecting the only top-3 predictors using MS lead to minimum-variance portfolio returns with annualized standard deviation of 10.7%, which substantially lower relative to those obtained when using ad-hoc selected characteristics as reported in Table 3.
+The results reported in Table 8 reveal that selecting only the top-3 predictors using MS leads to minimum-variance portfolio returns with an annualized standard deviation of 10.7%, which is substantially lower relative to those obtained when using ad-hoc selected characteristics, as reported in Table 3.
 The performance of the MS methods peaks when the top-10 predictors are selected (9.5%).
 However, the performance of screening-based portfolios is worse than those obtained with the variable selection methods, as reported in Table 3.
 We conclude from this analysis that although MS is a much better alternative in comparison to selecting predictors ad-hoc, the use of more sophisticated variable selection methods can offer further improvements.